 Is it Okay to Question God?

 The doctor averts his eyes and quietly says, “It’s cancer”.
 The phone rings and a voice whispers, “He’s gone”.
-That feeling as though a dark cloud is crowding out all of life’s hope just won’t go away.
-Through death, disease, depression, and everything in-between, one thought tends to rise up again and again: Is it okay to question God?
+That dark cloud hangs over your head, crowding out all of life’s hopes.
+As we face death, disease, and depression, one thought seems to return again and again: Is it okay to question God?

 Is it ever okay to ask God, “Why?” or even “Why me?”